Steve White (drummer): Musical career

-White left The Style Council in 1989 to pursue other projects and went on to play with many well known acts, such as Ian Dury, The James Taylor Quartet, The Redskins and the Jazz Renegades.
-When The Style Council reformed for a one-off gig for Japanese TV in 1990, Paul Weller invited White to his studio to hear a few demo tracks.
+White left the Style Council in 1989 to pursue other projects and went on to play with many well known acts, such as Ian Dury, the James Taylor Quartet, the Redskins and the Jazz Renegades.
+When the Style Council reformed for a one-off gig for Japanese TV in 1990, Paul Weller invited White to his studio to hear a few demo tracks.
 White was soon back full-time behind the kit for Weller's solo projects.
-His brother, Alan White, is also a drummer, who played for Oasis for 9 years (1995–2004).

-Steve White also became a member of the group named The Players with ex-Style Council keyboardist Mick Talbot and ex-Ocean Colour Scene bassist Damon Minchella.

-White took a break from recording with Paul Weller.
-He played in Trio Valore with Damon Minchella and Seamus Beaghan.
-He has played with Jon Lord and also featured on the last La Roux album.
+White became a member of the group named the Players with ex-Style Council keyboardist Mick Talbot and ex-Ocean Colour Scene bassist Damon Minchella.
+He also played in Trio Valore with Damon Minchella and Seamus Beaghan.
+He has played with Jon Lord, and on the last La Roux album.

-Alongside Damon Minchella and Matt Deighton, White plays in The Family Silver, which released their debut album on Privilege records in 2015.
+Alongside Damon Minchella and Matt Deighton, White plays in The Family Silver, which released an album on Privilege records in 2015.

-White plays Yamaha drums, Zildjian cymbals, Vic Firth sticks, Remo drum heads, and endorses Porter and Davis monitoring products. and Keo percussion products.
+White plays Yamaha drums, Zildjian cymbals, Vic Firth sticks, Remo drum heads, and endorses Porter and Davis monitoring products and Keo percussion products.

 White formerly managed artist Sam Gray and teaches for both Trinity Laban Conservatoire in Greenwich and Goldsmiths in New Cross.
-White played drums on two releases by the UK group The Family Silver featuring Matt Deighton and Damon Minchella, he is currently drumming for Sheffield-based band Hague and White and recording and teaching from his base in Hextable Kent.
+White played drums on two releases by the UK group the Family Silver featuring Matt Deighton and Damon Minchella, he is currently drumming for Sheffield-based band Hague and White and recording and teaching from his base in Hextable Kent.
 In 2018 White presented and consulted on Sky Arts' series 'The Art of Drumming,' which won in the Documentary category at the 2019 Royal Television Society Awards.

 Personal life

-White's first marriage was to Hayley Marsh, with whom he had two children, Kristabel and Curtis.
+White's first marriage was to Hayley Marsh, with whom he had two children.
 In 2013, he married former Coronation Street actress Sally Lindsay.
-The couple have twin boys, Vic and Louie.
+The couple have twin boys.

-He is a supporter of Charlton Athletic F.C.
+White is a supporter of Charlton Athletic F.C.
 He is the older brother of the former Oasis drummer Alan White.